Men's Hairstyle Tips

 What Is A Military Haircut Called?

-There is no one and done term for a military haircut.
+There is no one-and-done term for a military haircut.
 A common hairstyle for Marines is the high and tight, while the buzz cut remains popular in the U.S. Army.
-The long list of other types includes the induction cut, high and tight recon, the burr cut, regulation cut, recon, ivy league, flat top, brush cut, and crew cut.
+The long list of other types includes the induction cut, high and tight recon, the burr cut, regulation cut, recon, Ivy league, flat top, brush cut, and crew cut.

 How Do You Ask For A Military Haircut?

 The high and tight cut is the most common request.
 A more specific description should be along the lines of one to two inches long on top with a high to medium fade.
 Discuss options about what clipper guards they will use and what you prefer.
-As a back-up, take visual references with you to pin down your exact ideas.
+As a backup, take visual references with you to pin down your exact ideas.

 Need examples?
 Check the gallery below: